ARM-software/ethos-n-driver-stack/README.md

 ## Build tools

-To build the Ethos-N NPU software, you must install some tools on the platform on which you perform the compilation, which is either your target platform or the host platform when cross compiling.
+To build the Ethos-N NPU software, some tools must be installed on the platform used for the compilation.
+The platform can be either your target platform or the host platform when cross compiling.
 We have only tested building the driver stack on the `Ubuntu 18.04 LTS x86 64-bit` Linux distribution.
 The required tools are:

 * A Linux distribution.
 An open-source operating system.
 * [Git](https://git-scm.com/) A version control system that software developers use for source code management.
 We recommend version `2.17.1`.
 * [SCons](https://scons.org/) An open-source software construction tool.
 We recommend `v3.0.1`.
 * [Make](https://www.gnu.org/software/make/) A build automation tool.
 We recommend version `4.1`.